mailchimp/content-style-guide/15-copyright-and-trademarks.html.md

 layout: article
 ---

 Copyright is a bundle of exclusive legal rights that vary depending on the type of work.
 A copyright owner can grant some or all of those rights to others through a license.
-This is just one type of license we interact with at MailChimp.
 This section will lay out our approach to copyrights, trademarks, and Creative Commons licenses.

 ## Basics